ephraimduncan/awesome-developer-dictionary/README.md

 - **tenary operator**: an operator that takes three arguments.
 - **testing**: a process to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the bugs to ensure that the product is bug-free.
 - **testing framework**: a set of guidelines or rules used for creating and designing test cases.
+- **text editor**: A text editor is just a type of software used to write plain, unformatted text.
+You’ll use a text editor such as SublimeText, TextEdit or TextWrangler to write your initial code.
+Then, later on, it will be formatted to make it computer-readable.
 - **thread**: a way for a program to divide itself into two or more simultaneously running tasks.
 - **thread pool**: a defined number of pre-initialized threads which stand by, ready to be given work
 - **token**: a single element of a programming language. _Eg keyword, operator_